grokify/go-nist-sp-800-53/docsrc/rev5/high_baseline/ra.md

 Integrate risk assessment results and risk management decisions from the organization and mission or business process perspectives with system-level risk assessments;

-Document risk assessment results in {{ insert: param, ra-03_odp.01 }};
+Document risk assessment results in security and privacy plans, risk assessment report, or  a document in which risk assessment results are to be documented (if not documented in the security and privacy plans or risk assessment report) is defined (if selected);;

-Review risk assessment results {{ insert: param, ra-03_odp.03 }};
+Review risk assessment results the frequency to review risk assessment results is defined;;

-Disseminate risk assessment results to {{ insert: param, ra-03_odp.04 }} ; and
+Disseminate risk assessment results to personnel or roles to whom risk assessment results are to be disseminated is/are defined; ; and

-Update the risk assessment {{ insert: param, ra-03_odp.05 }} or when there are significant changes to the system, its environment of operation, or other conditions that may impact the security or privacy state of the system.
+Update the risk assessment the frequency to update the risk assessment is defined; or when there are significant changes to the system, its environment of operation, or other conditions that may impact the security or privacy state of the system.

 Risk assessments consider threats, vulnerabilities, likelihood, and impact to organizational operations and assets, individuals, other organizations, and the Nation.
 Risk assessments also consider risk from external parties, including contractors who operate systems on behalf of the organization, individuals who access organizational systems, service providers, and outsourcing entities.